Braves vs. Reds Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Jonathan India and others are available when the Atlanta Braves visit the Cincinnati Reds at Great American Ball Park on Saturday at 4:10 PM ET.
+Jonathan India and Ronald Acuna Jr. are two of the players with prop bets on the table when the Cincinnati Reds and the Atlanta Braves play at Great American Ball Park on Sunday (first pitch at 1:40 PM ET).

 Bet on this matchup or its props with BetMGM!